 Anyway, the boat.
 I know it’s new but it still looks subtly better made than my previous Alpackas; the black section tape and general attention to detail all inspire the confidence you just don’t get with a £25 pool toy.
 No, really.
 The hull fabric is only coated on the outside now (left – it means outside scratches down to the fabric could cause an air leak) but looks glossier.

 The three inches extra at the back adds buoyancy, aids trim and tracking and reduces white water bander-snatching (unwanted back flips).
 Compared to my original, old-shape Llama, Alpacka’s distinctively extended stern was a brilliant innovation when it came out in 2011, as on flat water it also reduces bow yawing (left-right, left-right as you paddle).
-Can’t say I can notice but it also has a bit more rocker or upsweep, to maintain or improve the boat’s turn-on-a-dime manoeuvrability.
+Can’t say I can notice but it also has a bit more rocker or upsweep, to maintain or improve the boat’s turn-on-a-dime maneuverability.

 My weights and dimensions